Misfits-Rebels-Outcasts/Nodef/documentation/PhotoFiltersHelp.md

 ### Compositing Filters

- We can blend two filter nodes together with a Composite node.
+ We can blend two filter nodes with a Composite node.
 A composite node can be added by the 'ADD COMPOSITE FILTER NODE' option.

    <img src="https://user-images.githubusercontent.com/47021297/186768426-76b02b67-c0c8-4b51-97ae-4aeb70686edb.jpeg" width="30%" height="30%">